userver-framework/userver/scripts/docs/en/userver/tutorial/tcp_service.md

 ### TCP server

-Derive from components::TcpAcceptorBase and and override the `ProcessSocket` function to get the new sockets:
+Derive from components::TcpAcceptorBase and override the `ProcessSocket` function to get the new sockets:

 @snippet samples/tcp_service/tcp_service.cpp  TCP sample - component